IBM/swift-cloud-object-storage-example/README.md

 ![](readme_images/architecture.png)

 1. User interacts with the app to start a download of objects (images) from Cloud Object Storage.
-2. The app makes the necessary calls to Cloud Object Storage to get the access token, list of bucket objects, and finally the objects (images) themselves.
+2. The app makes the necessary calls to Cloud Object Storage to get the access token, list of bucket objects, and download the objects (images).
 3. The images are downloaded and displayed on the app to the user.

 # Steps